steven-mi/tfx-gpt2/README.md

 | `774M`            | 36     | Learned to love it.
 Largest model I could run on my work machine.
 If you have enough ressources - go for it. |
 | `1558M`           | 48     | Largest model trained.
 Probably won't run on a single consumer GPU.
 Known for super human performance (see: https://openai.com/blog/better-language-models/) |

+## Examples
+- [gpt2-tfx-pipeline-airflow-setup)](https://github.com/NewsPipe/gpt2-tfx-pipeline-airflow-setup): Example for setting up Airflow with the pipeline
+- [gpt2-tfx-pipeline-code-dataset-example](https://github.com/NewsPipe/gpt2-tfx-pipeline-code-dataset-example): Example for using the pipeline for training GPT-2 on Python code

 ## Training recommendations
 - GPT-2 models' robustness and worst case behaviors are not well-understood.
 As with any machine-learned model, carefully evaluate GPT-2 for your use case, especially if used without fine-tuning or in safety-critical applications where reliability is important.